vkethana/vkethana.github.io/_posts/2025-01-05-cognateful.md

 - Bring back beam search for sentence generation: Currently I'm making stories by generating 10 sentences at once.
 A better, but slower and more costly, way to get high-scoring sentences is to generate many options, expand the highest-scoring ones, and discard the rest, gradually building up the stories.
 - Remove all English from the UI.
 Instead, express UI functions using images and icons.
 Any words which appear on the screen should be in the target language, not English, in order to immerse the user as much as possible.
 - Come up with better heuristics for bumping up and down the user's difficulty score based on their performance.
 Right now, we simply decrement / increment the user's difficulty by 0.10 for each correct or incorrect answer.
 (Note that lower difficulty values = harder, not easier, sentences)
-- **Improve sentence scoring:** I think that this is the hardest part of this project and that there are a lot of ways I could improve the sentence scoring.
+- **Improve sentence scoring:** I think that this is the hardest part of the project and that the sentence scoring has a lot of room for improvement.
 For example, I could modify the scoring system to use a weighted combination[^fn-2] of two things: GPT-4 judgement scoring and the presence of certain high-scoring cognate words (see "Findings" above).
 - Add support for languages other than English.

 # How you can help
-If you're familar with NLP and/or software development, you can help out by suggesting solutions to the following blockers that I'm currently facing.
-Leave a comment below!
+If you're familar with NLP, linguistics, or software development, you can help out by suggesting solutions to the following blockers that I'm currently facing.
 - **Cheaper and faster scoring**:
 Is there a cheaper, more scalable way to score sentences than what I've described here?
+To recap, using o1 is effective but slow and expensive.
 Using models other than o1 results in bad quality sentences.
 Using non LLM-powered scoring misses the nuances of what makes a sentence easy or hard to understand.
 - **More intuitive UI**: Users should be able to understand how the app works without reading an entire blog post about it.
-How can we engineer the UI so that it's obvious how to use the app?
+How can we engineer the UI so that it's immediately obvious how to use the app and why it will teach you French?
 - **Better gameplay loop**: Right now, all the user does is read sentences, translate them, and watch their score go up or down.
 How can we make the app more fun?

 Thanks for reading my post!
-If you liked (or hated) reading it or have thoughts on how to improve the project, please reach out over <a href="mailto:vijaykethanaboyina@gmail.com">email</a> or leave a comment below.
+If you liked reading it or have thoughts on how to improve the project, please reach out over <a href="mailto:vijaykethanaboyina@gmail.com">email</a> or leave a comment below.

 -----
 [^fn-1]: Justification: An English speaker would get "patient refuses absolutely to take medications" and "constant protestations doctor" but might miss "his" and "despite", changing their understanding of whose medications and the relationship between the refusal and protestations.